Skip to content

 Pause and Kiss

-Sometimes the part just before a kiss looks more romantic than the actual kiss itself.
+Sometimes, the part just before a kiss looks more romantic than the actual kiss itself.
 Why?
-Capturing the seconds just prior to the kiss reflect those moments of anticipation.
+Capturing the seconds just prior to the kiss reflects those moments of anticipation.
 This supercharged emotion often makes a better photo.
 Ideally, your photographer will have enough information and time to capture the before, during, and after to tell the story of your first kiss as a married couple.

 Hold It!